Your sales reps cover a wide area. Their meetings can last from 10 seconds of ringing a doorbell to multiple hours meeting a whole company’s board.

 What Is Field Sales?

 While door-to-door sales is a subcategory of field sales, cold selling trinkets and vacuums in-person isn’t what most outside salespeople do in 2020.
-Instead, it’s typically focused on B2B sales and client onboarding, long-term relationship building, and account management.
+Instead, it’s typically focused on B2B sales and new client onboarding, long-term relationship building, and account management.

 Sales representatives have to take their time to build rapport with their prospects, and over the long term, convince them to try their product or service.